platonic-realm/project-zero/Chapter-1/Chapter-1.md

 * Systemd: This is the most widely used init system in modern Linux distributions.
 It is designed to start and manage services and other processes in a more efficient and reliable way.
 It uses a combination of configuration files and system management daemons to control the system.

-Each init system has its own advantages and disadvantages, and the choice of which init system to use is typically made by the distribution maintainer.

-Our system is simple and doesn't need a fullfledged init system, in this chapter we write a simple script as the init process and in future, we use BusyBox's init funtionalities.
+Our system is simple and doesn't need a fullfledged init system, in this chapter we write a simple script as the init process and in future, we use BusyBox's init prcosses.

 Now, lets start building.